 After the update has completed and once you can access the home page in the modem at http://192.168.0.1 again, you should see an “OnSite Validation” Link.
 DO NOT CLICK ON THIS OR USE THIS PROCESS!
 You can only access this tool if you are a certified installer!
 Instead, find and click on the “Service Activation” link!

 Follow the modem through the process and it will tell you when the process is complete and you should be online after that point!

 HELP & SUPPORT

 This system is NOT sold or supported by HughesNet!
 HughesNet will not be able to find your account and they will not assist you at all with any part of this equipment or service as they do not even allow or support self-installation or portable use of their systems.
-The only reason we are able to offer these options is because WE have an agreement in place with a VAR (Value-added reseller) to support these types of customers on our own and only because we have agreed to be the primary level of support for our customers!
+The only reason we are able to offer these options is because WE have an agreement in place with VAR (Value-added resellers) to support these types of customers on our own and only because we have agreed to be the primary level of support for our customers!

 If you are in need of support, please contact us:

 Kalispell, MT 59901